-The report says the row has seen restraining orders taken out, accusations of harassment made and even security patrols set up to stop a family burial plot being interfered with.
-But now, more than a hundred years after the sinking, the mystery has been solved and Kramer exposed as a fraud.
+The report said the row has seen restraining orders taken out, accusations of harassment made and even security patrols set up to stop a family burial plot being interfered with.
+But eventually, more than a hundred years after the sinking, the mystery was solved and Kramer exposed as a fraud.

 In 1940 Helen Kramer, now styling herself Loraine Kramer, first claimed to be the missing child.
 She told a radio show that she had been saved at the last moment when her father placed her in a lifeboat with a man whom she had always thought was her father.
 The man, whom she called Mr Hyde, raised her as his own in England before moving to the US.
 She claimed he told her the ‘truth’ shortly before his death.
 Kramer also claimed that Hyde disclosed his real identity as Thomas Andrews, Titanic’s designer who was thought to have died on board.